Star Academy (Arabia): Star Academy 1

-Mohamad A, Bashar, Bahaa, Ahmad, Mohamad K, Sophia, Cynthia, and Myriam (the Top 8) were chosen to be part of the tour.
+Mohamad A, Bashar, Bahaa, Ahmad, Mohamad K, Sophia, Cynthyia, and Myriam (the Top 8) were chosen to be part of the tour.

 Star Academy 2

 Hisham, from Saudi Arabia, was declared as the winner this year, even though he was not the critic's favorite.
 He is also the winner with the most nominations in the show's history, with a record 4 nominations.
 Most felt that Amani or Zizi were the better performers overall.
 Many also felt that this year was a step-down in the quality of students from the previous year, with only Amani, Zizi, and Ahmed being deemed good singers.